 Can Eating Disorders Be Cured?

-People can recover from an eating disorder and move forward in their lives with a healthy relationship to food.
+However, people recover from an eating disorder and move forward in their lives with a healthy relationship to food.
 This is dependent on re-wiring the person’s brain and behaviors to help them feel their best.
-To best help your loved on, you need to understand that the Eating Disorder is part of a larger situation, it is not just about food.
+To best help your loved one, you need to understand that the Eating Disorder is part of a larger situation.
+It is not just about food.
 Eating Disorders can be considered either compulsive or impulsive behaviors, or both.
 They are like an addiction of sorts.
 Addicted to eating food or not eating food.
 To read more about how the brain creates this cascading effect visit the Eating Disorders page.
 When you understand the bigger picture, you can see how food is the symptom, not the cause.

 When you set on a path to help your loved one and you play a supportive, understanding role, the road to recovery is much easier.